 A few years later the UT crew coach invited TRC back to the UT campus for a partnership in the McNeel boathouse.
 UT believed that TRC dues would help fund the UT crew program.
 This was a win-win!
 Including the $275,000 that was raised, TRC has contributed over $500,000 to UT.
 The excitement of this partnership grew TRC to over 100 members.

 Tampa Rowing Club was not always just recreational.
 From the inception of TRC through the 1990’s, TRC members were competitive.
 Participating in regattas across North America.
 Our competitive members made TRC proud and put the club on the map by continuously medaling at these events.

 Moreover, if you could not tell already, TRC was and is passionate about supporting the sport of rowing locally and nationally.
 The organization has been instrumental in getting high school rowing programs established at H.B.
 Plant High School and Hillsborough High School, as well as serving as coaches for several local programs.
 In 2018 the TRC donated $5,000 to the restarted Blake High School Rowing Club.
 In 2019 the TRC provided scholarships to high school rowers.

-In December of 2019 the TRC was given 26 days by the esteemed president of the University of Tampa that the club had to vacate their 40 boats from the boathouse the TRC helped to build.
+In December of 2019, the President of the University of Tampa gave TRC 26 days to vacate the UT boathouse, along with our 40 boats...the very boathouse the TRC helped to fund to the tune of $275,000!
 No other rowing program other than Tampa Catholic was willing to offer any help.
-The City of Tampa did provide a dozen racks in the Tampa River Center on a temporary basis as the TRC searched for a more permanent home.
-The Jean Street Ship offered the TRC a home and the TRC has moved to this industrial and busy site 5 miles up the river.
+The City of Tampa did provide a dozen racks in the Tampa River Center on a temporary basis while TRC searched for a more permanent home.
+The Jean Street Shipyard, an active shipyard five miles upriver, offered TRC a home where we continue to row to this day!